 The cottage part of the property is accessed via the kitchen-dining room.
 It houses all the bedrooms and bathrooms.
 Sleeping accommodation is provided across four bedrooms; two on the ground floor and two on the first.
 Both ground floor bedrooms are furnished with king-size beds.
 The larger has double-aspect windows looking out over the gardens, as well an en-suite shower room.
 The cosier, smaller double is located directly opposite the family bathroom.
 This is equipped with a free-standing roll-top bath (with shower attachment) ideal for a relaxing soak after a long day’s exploring.
 Upstairs, the king-size master has wonderful views across the paddock and neighbouring fields.
 It also features an attached bathroom (bath with shower attachment).
 Finally, the upstairs twin has two single beds (suitable for adults or children), a beautiful view over Loch Eubhal and its own en-suite shower room.
 Each bedroom is furnished with ample storage (drawers and hanging space) as well as a Roberts Revival digital radio.
 Washed-linen bedding and Egyptian cotton towels are both provided for all guests.

 The Schoolhouse sits centrally in its own grounds, comprising a walled garden and paddock.
 To the front of the house there is ample parking and a large front lawn that looks out across the loch.
 Behind the house, the sizable, west-facing lawn is ideal for outdoor games and provides wonderful evenings views.
 There is direct access from the utility room to the outdoor patio where a large table and seating are set out for guests’ use during the spring and summer (a barbecue can be found in the outhouse).
-From the paddock, there is gate access to neighbouring fields, through which a ten minute walk will bring you to the Atlantic shore.
-This part of Uist has a beautiful, sandy coastline and is perfect for catching amazing, wide-sky sunsets.
+From the house, past neighbouring fields, a ten minute walk will bring you to the Atlantic shore; 15 minutes on foot will find you at the beautiful Hosta Beach.
+This part of North Uist has a beautiful, sandy coastline and is perfect for catching amazing, wide-sky sunsets.
 On clear days there are views out to St Kilda and the Monach islands.

 Whilst we encourage you to get out and explore this extraordinary corner of the world, we also recognise that the great indoors can be just as important as the great outdoors when it comes to creating the most relaxed and unforgettable holidays.
 As such, the Schoolhouse has been set up with range of amenities and little extras to help facilitate the best possible stay for groups of all sizes and guests of all ages.